elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The most notable difference between indexOf and lastIndexOf methods is that lastIndexOf starts at the end of the value getting evaluated to the front.
+  <div><strong>Interview Response:</strong> The most notable difference between indexOf and lastIndexOf methods is lastIndexOf starts at the end of the value getting evaluated to the front.
 It lists the occurrences in reverse order.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> lastIndexOf()<br /><br />